DAI-Lab/fibber/README.md

 	- This strategy generates exactly 1 paraphrase for each original text regardless of `--num_paraphrases_per_text` flag.
 - RandomStrategy:
 	- The random strategy outputs the random shuffle of words in the original text.
-- TextFoolerStrategy:
-	- The TextFooler strategy uses TextFooler to attack the text classifier, if the attack succeeds, outputs the adversarial text, otherwise outputs the original text.
-	- This strategy generates exactly 1 paraphrase for each original text regardless of `--num_paraphrases_per_text` flag.

 ## Output format